raunak-dows17/Weather-Report/README.md

 # About Project

 This project is very simple basic and straight forward. and the use is more simple.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). just go on https://weather-report-007.herokuapp.com/ and get the live weather of your loaction by simply searching it.
+Just go on https://weather-report-007.herokuapp.com/ and get the live weather of your loaction by simply searching it.
 ![Screenshot (382)](https://user-images.githubusercontent.com/81477892/175778653-ff6eedf6-8e31-4c69-8d35-d058104bdb76.png)
 ![Screenshot (383)](https://user-images.githubusercontent.com/81477892/175778660-5d023f2a-c506-475a-8f07-9c0a5fb7f063.png)